Possible continuous transition from fractional quantum Hall to stripe phase at $\nu_e=7/3$: Conclusions

 In this paper, we have presented evidence for a direct continuous phase transition from the Laughlin fractional quantum Hall (FQH) state at $\nu_e=7/3$ to a stripe ordered phase.
 The transition is found to take place as one makes the system anisotropic by introducing a band anisotropy.

 We computed the correlation length, magnetoroton gap and the stripe order parameter on an infinite cylinder geometry and performed a critical scaling analysis.
 In a QH system on a cylinder, the translational symmetry is discrete and the stripe phase spontaneously breaks it ``n''-fold.
 In the $Z_2$ case, the exponents were found to be close to that of the quantum Ising model.
 However, for $Z_3$ and $Z_4$ cases, we find the exponents to be different compared to the chiral clock models, possibly due to the presence of the conservation of momentum along the circumference direction.
-This suggests that the nature of the critical point is an interesting issue.
+Moreover, as one approaches the 2D limit by increasing the circumference, the effects of dislocations in the stripe order would become more important.
+These considerations suggests that the finite size scaling properties of the transition contain rich physics.
+We leave this as a problem to be addressed by future research.

 Although the stripe and FQH states appear to be distinct, the theory of composite-bosons provides a framework to study the critical point between the two.
 We argued that stripe phase can be understood as a coexistence phase of composite-boson superfluid and a Bose-Einstein condensate of the roton.
-The theory of this critical point is an interesting problem.
+The theory of this 2D quantum critical point is an interesting problem.

 We note that the infinite cylinder geometry cannot distinguish between a smectic stripe phase and a stripe crystal.\cite{Fradkin1999} The latter breaks translational symmetry in both $x$- and $y$-directions and the order along the circumference direction is hard to detect.
-If the FQH state goes into the stripe crystal in the 2D limit as the anisotropy is increased, we expect it to do it via a first order transition.
+If the FQH state goes into the stripe crystal in the 2D limit, as the anisotropy is increased, we expect it to do it via a first order transition.

-Experiments that study the effects of anisotropy are consistent with the emergence of a stripe order in the $N=1$ LL in the clean limit.\cite{Pan1999,Pan2001,Dean2008,Xia2010,Liu2013} However, it is unclear whether they see a nematic phase or a stripe since the translational order is difficult to observe.
-We believe that measuring the magnetoroton dispersion may provide a more direct evidence of the stripe phase.\cite{Kang2001,Rhone2011,Wurstbauer2015,Du2019,Liu2022}
+Experiments that study the effects of anisotropy are consistent with the emergence of a stripe order in the $N=1$ LL in the clean limit.\cite{Pan1999,Pan2001,Dean2008,Xia2010,Xia2011,Liu2013} However, it is unclear whether they see a nematic or a stripe phase since the translational order is difficult to observe.
+We believe that measuring the magnetoroton dispersion at finite wavevectors may provide a more direct evidence of the stripe phase.\cite{Kang2001,Rhone2011,Wurstbauer2015,Du2019,Liu2022}